 There were a number of high-profile assassinations, attempted assassinations and bombings overseas in the second half of the 19th century.
 These raised concerns in New Zealand about people considered to be ‘anarchists’, and suspicion generally fell on ‘foreigners’ from mainland Europe.

-Bombings in New Zealand
+Terrorist acts in New Zealand

 There have been very few acts that would generally be described as terrorism in New Zealand.
 They have often been carried out as a form of protest.